derweili/fb-messenger-bot-for-woocommerce/readme.txt

 1. **Plugin Settings Screen**

 == Changelog ==

+= 1.7 =
+* Feature: The messages send to the users can now be edited via the plugin settings.

 = 1.5 =
 * Bugfix: Domain Whitelisting failed while WordPress is installed in subdirectory